+The HACB may approve a family living in cooperative housing.
 The reasonable rent in cooperative housing is determined in accordance with "Owner Rents, Rent Reasonableness, and Payment Standards" chapter.
 For cooperative housing, the rent to owner is the monthly carrying charge under the occupancy agreement/lease between the member and the cooperative.
 The carrying charge consists of the amount assessed to the member by the cooperative for occupancy of the housing.
 It includes the member's share of the cooperative's debt service, operating expenses, and necessary payments to cooperative reserve funds.
 However, the carrying charge does not include down-payments or other payments to purchase the cooperative unit, or to amortize a loan to the family for this purpose.
 Gross rent is the carrying charge plus any utility.

 For a cooperative, rent adjustments are applied to the carrying charge as determined in "Owner Rents, Rent Reasonableness, and Payment Standards" chapter.
 The lease and other appropriate documents will stipulate that the monthly carrying charge is subject to Section 8 limitations on rent to owner.
-The housing assistance payment will be determined in accordance with the guidelines in "Owner Rents, Rent Reasonableness, and Payment Standards" chapter.
+The housing assistance payments will be determined in accordance with the guidelines in "Owner Rents, Rent Reasonableness, and Payment Standards" chapter.

-The PHA may approve a live-in aide to reside with the family to care for a person with disabilities.
-The PHA will approve a live-in aide if needed as a reasonable accommodation so that the program is readily accessible to and usable by persons with disabilities.
-If the PHA approves a live-in aide, the live-in aide will be counted when determining the family unit size.
+The HACB may approve a live-in aide to reside with the family to care for a person with disabilities.
+The HACB will approve a live-in aide if needed as a reasonable accommodation so that the program is readily accessible to and usable by persons with disabilities.
+If the HACB approves a live-in aide, the live-in aide will be counted when determining the family unit size.

-The PHA will ensure that all cooperative housing units approved for the program are in compliance with all of the Housing Quality Standards outlined in the "Housing Quality Standards and Inspections" (Chapter 10), and regulated by 24 CFR 982.401.
+The HACB will ensure that all cooperative housing units approved for the program are in compliance with all of the Housing Quality Standards outlined in the "Housing Quality Standards and Inspections" (Chapter 10), and regulated by 24 CFR 982.401.

-F. MANUFACTURED HOMES
+F. MANUFACTURED HOMES [24 CFR 982.620]

-The PHA will permit a family to lease a manufactured home and space with assistance under the program.
-The PHA will provide assistance for a family that owns the manufactured home and leases only the space.
-The PHA may approve a live-in aide to reside with a family to care for a person with disabilities.
-The PHA will approve a live-in aide if needed as a reasonable accommodation so that the program is accessible to and usable by persons with disabilities.
-If the PHA approves a live-in aide, the live-in aide must be counted when determining the family unit size.
+The HACB will permit a family to lease a manufactured home and space with assistance under the program.
+The HACB will provide assistance for a family that owns the manufactured home and leases only the space.
+The HACB may approve a live-in aide to reside with a family to care for a person with disabilities.
+The HACB will approve a live-in aide if needed as a reasonable accommodation so that the program is accessible to and usable by persons with disabilities.
+If the HACB approves a live-in aide, the livein aide must be counted when determining the family unit size.